 Summary

-Headache and blurred vision may be signs of a serious medical condition.
-Your day might be ruined totally by a headache.
-As your vision becomes blurry, you must immediately change your plans.
+Blurred vision and headaches may be signs of a serious medical condition.
+A headache can totally ruin your day.
+If your vision becomes blurry, you must immediately change your plans.

 See an eye doctor if your symptoms are light and pass quickly or if you have been given a migraine diagnosis.